Central Coast & Newcastle Line: Services

+As at January 2026, the Central Coast via North Shore peak services are operated by Oscar fleet.
+Transport for NSW lists the North Shore as a proposed Mariyung fleet line.
+It is presumed that 8 car variants of the Mariyung will operate on the North Shore due to North Sydney, Wynyard, and Town Hall stations being 8 cars in length and inside tunnels.

 Upgrades

 Completed

 The line was electrified to Gosford in January 1960, Wyong in April 1982 and Newcastle in June 1984.

 As part of the Northern Sydney Freight Corridor project the following projects were completed: The projects were: